apache/trafficcontrol/docs/source/development/traffic_ops_api/v12/deliveryservice.rst

 |
 **PUT /api/1.2/deliveryservices/{:id}/safe**

-  Allows a portal user to edit limited fields of an assigned delivery service.
+  Allows a user to edit limited fields of an assigned delivery service.

   Authentication Required: Yes

-  Role(s) Required:  portal or above
+  Role(s) Required:  users with the delivery service assigned or ops and above

   **Request Route Parameters**